Disce-et-facere/DayBreaker-POC/README.md

 ### Overview

 This Proof of Concept (PoC) demonstrates an automated drape/curtain control system using an ESP32 Wrover-E with a 28BYJ-48 stepper motor.
 The system allows scheduled automation, remote control, and real-time monitoring through a Dockerized MQTT broker and a Python backend with SQLite for storing user settings.
-Secure mTLS commun! ication ensures data integrity and privacy, while a minimalistic Android app provides user-friendly control and status updates.
+Secure mTLS communication ensures data integrity and privacy, while a minimalistic Android app provides user-friendly control and status updates.

 ### Objectives